-Dominican offers a master's of social work paired with a graduate certificate in gerontology, which can both be completed in one year.
+Dominican offers the MSW with a concentration in gerontology, which can be completed in one year for advanced standing students.
 The program is internship-based and focuses on a wide range of aging issues and policies.

 The program’s flexibility, hands-on focus and strong foundation in family-centered social work attracted Sanchez enough to move cross-country to an unfamiliar place.
 But taking advantage of the option to live and work at Oak Park Arms for her internship, she quickly found herself at home.